discopop-project/discopop/docs/Setup.md

 	cmake ..

 Once the configuration process is successfully finished, compile the DiscoPoP libraries using `make`.
-All the shared objects will be stored in the build directory and can be found inside a folder named `libi/`.
+All created shared objects will be stored in the build directory and can be found inside a folder named `libi/`.

 	make